Dref360/kharon/README.md

 ### Key idea

-The idea is that the proxy is done through a SSH tunnel, making the whole connection secure.
+The idea is that the proxy is done through an SSH tunnel, making the whole connection secure.
 A user goes on the website, authenticate itself and can see jobs linked to their daemon.
 They can then access the webpage behind over the tunnel.

 ### Recipes